JabRef can look for duplicated entries inside a library.

 This feature is accessible directly through Quality → Find duplicates.
 It is also used when importing new entries from a supported reference format or directly from the Internet.

 Detection of potential duplicates is done by an edit distance algorithm.
-Extra weighting is put on the fields author, editor, title and journal.
+Extra weighting is put on the fields author, editor, title. and journal.

 You are offered to:

-Keep left entry.
-Removes the right entry.
+Keep left — Keeps the left entry and removes the right entry.

-Keep right entry.
-Removes the left entry.
+Keep right — Keeps the right entry and removes the left entry.